terra-money/docs/src/node/production.md

 ## Running Server as a Daemon

-There are several ways to run a node, and we recommend registering `terrad` as a `systemd` service.
+It is important to keep `terrad` running at all times.
+There are several ways to achieve this, and the simplest solution we recommend is to register `terrad` as a `systemd` service so that it will automatically get started upon system reboots and other events.

-### Register `terrad` service
+### Register terrad as a service

-We have to make a service definition file in `/etc/systemd/system` directory.
+First, create a service definition file in `/etc/systemd/system`.

 #### Sample file: `/etc/systemd/system/terrad.service`